Aadityajoshi151/wdlist/README.md

-# wdlist - Weekend-Daily List
+# Weekend-Daily List(wdlist)

 A simple TODO List app with dedicated sections for weekend and daily tasks.
-Specifically deigned for my personal use and anyone is welcome to use it.
+Specifically deigned for my personal use but anyone is welcome to use it.